OKR End of Quarter Review

 What Worked Well

-Describe the practices, decisions, or behaviors that contributed to success.
+Capture the practices, decisions, or behaviors that helped the team achieve results.

 -